Parking Lot Injuries Often Result of Distraction

-More than 50,000 crashes occur in parking lots and garage structures annually, resulting in 500 or more deaths and more than 60,000 injuries.
+Parking lots are riskier than you think.
+Tens of thousands of crashes occur in parking lots and garage structures annually, resulting in hundreds of deaths and thousands of injuries.
 And, around the holidays, parking lots become even more dangerous.

 Auto insurers report the number of claims spike on Black Friday and run above normal throughout the holiday shopping season.
 The number of incidents is probably higher than insurance claims indicate, as many fender-benders go unreported.

 In an NSC public opinion poll, 66% of drivers nationwide said they would make phone calls while driving through parking lots.
 Respondents also said they would:

 NSC found teens (59%) were more likely to engage in personal grooming than adults (53%) while driving in parking lots, but less likely to be on the phone (60% vs. 66%).

 During the hectic holiday season, drivers and pedestrians also are likely to be distracted by extensive to-do lists and are hurriedly trying to get from one place to another.